rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 			}
 		});

-NOTE: TIP: To minimize search time, your script should provide as many search parameters as possible.
+NOTE: TIP: To minimize search time, code should provide as many search parameters as possible.

 The Bluetooth MAC address consists of six groups of two hexadecimal digits separated by colons.
-If a printer's Bluetooth MAC address is known, it can be specified as a `deviceAddress` using the `options` parameter, as below.
+If a printer's Bluetooth MAC address is known, it can be specified as a `deviceAddress` using the `options` parameter:

 Sample JavaScript code:
 	:::javascript